hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-01-11-time-series-2.markdown

 ---
 layout: post
-title:  "Learning Time Series Analysis: (2) Time Scale Analysis"
+title:  "Time Series Analysis: (2) Time Scale Analysis"
 date:   2022-01-11 12:30:32 +0800
 category: Spatial Modeling
 use_math: true
 ---

-This post is based on the book [A Very Short Course on Time Series Analysis](https://bookdown.org/rdpeng/timeseriesbook/){:target="_blank"}.
-What I really like about this book is that it makes complex concepts very simple and easy-to-understand.
-For example, to fully understand time scale analysis, one has to understand [Fourier Analysis ](https://www.youtube.com/playlist?list=PLMrJAkhIeNNT_Xh3Oy0Y4LTj0Oxo8GqsC){:target="_blank"}.
+To fully understand time scale analysis, one has to understand [Fourier Analysis ](https://www.youtube.com/playlist?list=PLMrJAkhIeNNT_Xh3Oy0Y4LTj0Oxo8GqsC){:target="_blank"}.
 However, the timeseriesbook book illustrates the idea from a multivariate linear regression perspective, which is very easy to understand.

 ### The Nyquist Frequency